Trap–bath split: Social attitudes

 Some research has concluded that many people in Northern England dislike the //ɑː// vowel in bath words.
 A.F.
 Gupta writes, 'Many of the northerners were noticeably hostile to //ɡrɑːs//, describing it as "comical", "snobbish", "pompous" or even "for morons"'.
 Writing on a Labovian study of speech in West Yorkshire, K. M. Petyt stated in 1985 that several respondents 'positively said that they did not prefer the long-vowel form or that they really detested it or even that it was incorrect'.
 However, Joan Beal said in a 1989 review of Petyt's work that those who disliked the pronunciation still associated it with the BBC and with the sort of professional positions to which they would aspire.

 Southern Hemisphere accents

 Evidence for the date of the shift comes from the Southern Hemisphere accents in Australia, New Zealand, and South Africa.

 In Australian English, there is generally agreement with Southern England in words like path, laugh, class.
-However, with the exception of South Australian English and in the specific words aunt, can't, shan't in any Australian English, other words with the vowel appearing before //n// or //m//, such as dance, plant, example, can use the flat A. In Australia, there is variation in words like castle and graph; for more information, see the table at Variation in Australian English.
+However, with the exception of South Australian English and in the specific words aunt, can't, shan't in all Australian English, other words with the vowel appearing before //n// or //m//, such as dance, plant, example, can use the flat A. In Australia, there is variation in words like castle and graph; for more information, see the table at Variation in Australian English.
 In South Australian English, the broad A is usually used.
 Phonetically, the Australian broad A is /[äː]/.

 South African English and New Zealand English have a sound distribution similar to that of Received Pronunciation; however, the flat A in these accents is [ɛ].